 Telecommuting and Treadmill Desks – a Perfect Pairing for the War on Sitting Disease

-According to a 500-employee study described in this report podcast from Freakonomics and NPR, the 250 control employees who switched to telecommuting experienced a 15% boost in productivity compared to the other 250 who continued to drive to work every day.
+According to a 500-employee study, reported by Freakonomics in a podcast and NPR, the 250 control employees who switched to telecommuting experienced a 15% boost in productivity compared to the other 250 who continued to drive to work every day.
 OK, not too surprising given the many noisy distractions in a typical office environment.

 Another study by Washington University looked at the health effects of commuting and determined people who live more than 10 miles from their work are more likely to have high blood pressure than people with shorter commutes.
 People who commute more than 15 miles each way are much more likely to be obese, perhaps because people who commute that distance don’t get enough daily activity and are on the path to sitting disease.

 “Most of the findings were fairly intuitive,” says Christine Hoehner, the lead author of the study, which was published in the American Journal of Preventative Medicine.
 “But this is the first study to show that long commutes take away from exercise and lead to conditions that are strong predictors of diabetes, obesity, and some cancers.”